ifoxmtz/cis129-projects/README.md

 CIS129_IsabellaFox_Lab4.py is my program for module 4.
 I practiced elif statements.

 CIS129_IsabellaFox_Lab5.py is my program for module 5.
 I practiced while statement loops.

+CIS 129 Final Project Presentation is the final submission for this class.
+I start with a problem and then create design and pseudocode to create a software to alleviate the problem.